 client’s interested in learning more about their culture.
 A smudging area and a sweat lodge is on site for

 Narcotics Anonymous and Alcoholics Anonymous support groups are offered on site for clients’ convenience.
 Clients may attend off site support groups upon approval from the treatment team.
 Nar-Anon and Al-Anon are also available for family members impacted by their loved one’s addiction.

 Recovery means learning how to take good care of yourself physically.
-Nutrition education, yoga and visits to the YMCA are offered to clients while in treatment.
+Nutrition education is offered to clients while in treatment.